Home Ā» Home Ā» Ideas for DIY Outdoor Fall Flower Planters

 Your fall flower containers can be simple and homey, or elaborate.
 The best part is you can go with your style and the style that compliments your home and create a flower pot to adorn your front porch or entry.
 Or really any place that is visible and can be enjoyed by you, your family and other visitors to your home.

-Since I live and garden in Zone 4 and our Fall season is very short, I don’t like to spend lots of money creating new flower pots, so I revive my summer planters and reuse what I can from those and add in a few new plants.
-You can read all about how I do that in Tips on Transitioning Container Gardens to Fall.
+If you don’t like to spend lots of money creating new flower pots, revive your summer planters and reuse what you can from those and add in a few new plants.
+You can read all about how to do that in Tips on Transitioning Container Gardens to Fall.
 It includes some examples and tips, and is a great way to create a fall planter on a budget.

 DIY Fall Flower Planter Ideas